 This section of the ELSI Toolbox offers a summary of the legal framework implemented in the EU/EEA area, which regulate the sharing of personal data, as well as legal interpretation and practical issues within the EU data protection framework.
-Furthermore, the ELSI Toolbox contains a collection of ethical recommendations and rules in the field of scientific research.
+Furthermore, the ELSI Toolbox contains a collection of ethical rules and guidelines in the field of scientific research.